Answer:

 It’s also hard to properly describe different types of coatings as it can be subjective – what’s too reflective or grainy to some, might be negligible to others.

-It’s usually clearly noted if a monitor has a glossy screen with anti-glare or anti-reflective treatment, such as Dell AW3423DWF and other ultrawide models using Samsung’s QD-OLED panel.
+It’s usually clearly noted if a monitor has a glossy screen with anti-glare or anti-reflective treatment, such as Dell AW3423DWF and other models using Samsung’s QD-OLED panels.

 As for matte screens, you most likely won’t find what type of matte anti-glare finish it has or any details regarding its haze value or surface smoothness/texture.